elbruno/wrk541-wip/README.md

 Before joining the workshop, there is only one prerequisite: you must have a public GitHub account.
 All resources, dependencies, and data are part of the repository itself.
 Make sure you have your GitHub Copilot license, trial, or the free version.

+### Run the workshop your way

+- **Local machine**: If you already have Git, VS Code with GitHub Copilot, Python 3.12, and the .NET 10 SDK installed, you can clone the repository and follow the exercises locally.
+A full checklist lives in [PREREQUISITES.md](./PREREQUISITES.md), and the Resources page includes a quick reminder of the required tools.
+- **GitHub Codespaces**: Prefer a zero-install setup?
+Launch a Codespace from the repository page and continue the tutorial in the cloud.
+The step-by-step guide is in [`docs/en/opening-repository-in-GH-codespaces.md`](./docs/en/opening-repository-in-GH-codespaces.md).

 ### 💻 Technologies Used

 1. GitHub Copilot Chat